Sonic the Hedgehog 3: Reception

 The sound effects and music were also well received, though somewhat less so than the visuals.
 Sega Magazine described them as "brilliant" and "far superior" to Sonic 2s.
-Mean Machines stated that every level had "great tunes" and sound effects and particularly praised the ending music.
+Mean Machines Sega stated that every level had "great tunes" and sound effects and particularly praised the ending music.
 However, Humphreys described the sound as "Sonicky ... with the emphasis on the 'icky'"; he also found it strikingly similar to the first two Sonic games' soundtracks.
 The Unknown Gamer also heard musical similarity to previous installments, and described the individual tracks as "catchy... until you've heard it a hundred times."

 Following the release of Sonic & Knuckles, the Sonic 3 & Knuckles version of the game was critically acclaimed.
 Computer and Video Games rated this version of the game 97% and said, while "you need to buy both Sonic 3 and Sonic and Knuckles to fully enjoy" it, Sonic 3 & Knuckles "is the best platform experience ever" and "what video games were invented for."